This Millet Breakfast Skillet Recipe is quick, hearty, and very satisfying. And the crunchy crust is amazing!

-What’s a breatkfast skillet?
-To me it’s anything that is cooked in a skillet and contains eggs and a lot of carbs.
+To me, a breakfast skillet is anything that’s cooked in a skillet and contains eggs and a lot of carbs.
 How can that be wrong?

-Just like with the pancakes, when the millet and egg mixture hits a touch of hot oil a crunchy crust forms across the whole skillet.
+But also, it’s because millet gets super-crispy when pan-fried, like in these savory millet pancakes.
+Just like with the pancakes, when the millet and egg mixture hits a touch of hot oil, a crunchy crust forms.
 Meanwhile, the inside of the mixture stays soft and smooth, a bit like a polenta or grits cake.

 So if you have leftover millet, use it in here for a very satisfying breakfast.
 If you don’t have leftover millet and want to make this recipe anyhow, never fear.
 The recipe gives instructions for cooking millet as well.

 If you’re like me, you’re always looking for more wholesome recipes like this one.
 Here are some of my favorite recipes with grain-type ingredients as their base.

 - Special Fried Farro